Syncher-source/WrPuppetsAct2/README.md

 If you are without a public static ip address, you can check [duckdns.org](https://www.duckdns.org/install.jsp) for a free dns

+## Known bugs

+Physics bones are currently not working in the shipping build, only the PIE

 ## Contacts
 Discord: \_VentiSette\_\_